SyncfusionExamples/How-to-add-the-MAUI-Charts-in-the-SfListView/README.md

 # How to add the MAUI Charts in the ListView

-This sample demostrate how to add the chart control in the ListView control.
+This sample demonstrates how to add the chart control in the ListView control.

 **Syncfusion Chart Control**